esp/esp-js/ReadMe.md

 ```

 ### Parameter overrides with other dependencies
-If the object that your auto factory will create takes dependencies, these dependencies will be prepended to the paramaters you pass.
+If the object that your auto factory will create takes dependencies, these dependencies will be prepended (TODO make these postpended instead) to the paramaters you pass.

 The above sample modified to demonstrate this: